- First Issued: Prior to July 2004

 - UNC Policy Manual 700.4.1 – Policy on Minimum Substantive and Procedural Standards for Student Disciplinary Proceedings

 - UNC Policy Manual 700.4.2 - Policy on Student Conduct

-- Settlement of a Charge of Academic Dishonesty
+- Settlement of a Violation of the Academic Honor Code

 - UNCP Student Handbook

 - Lancaster, J. (2008).
 Student conduct practice the complete guide for student affairs professionals.
 Sterling, Va.: Stylus Pub

 - The University of North Carolina.
 (2014).
 Academic Dishonesty.
 In The Instrument of Student Judicial Governance (pp. 5-6).
 Chapel Hill, NC.

 1.1 Academic honor and intergrity are essential to the existence of a university community.
 If high standards of honesty are not maintained by everyone, the entire community and society itself suffer.
 Maintaining standards of academic honesty and intergrity is ultimately the formal responsibility of the instructional faculty.
 Therefore, when any academic dishonesty is suspected, a faculty member has the responsibility to, and must, follow the policies and procedures of the UNCP Academic Honor Code.